Force over Distance: Chapter 16

 Rush shook his head and made another attempt to get to his feet.

 “How long?”
 Young mouthed at TJ.
-As subtly as he could, he clamped his hand around the back of the scientist’s jacket.
+Subtly, he clamped his hand on the loose material at the back of the scientist’s jacket.

 “We’re definitely gonna go,” Greer said.
 “Just—a little later.”